 A bathroom mirror is more than just practical, it also helps to reflect light in the room making it feel brighter and more spacious.
-Choosing the perfect mirror for a traditional bathroom will depend on whether you’re aiming for a more decadent, heritage-inspired room or looking to create a style that utilises and highlights natural materials that have been present in our homes for centuries.
+Choosing the perfect mirror for a traditional bathroom will depend on whether you’re aiming for a heritage-inspired room.
+Or looking to create a style that highlights natural materials that have been present in our homes for centuries.

 For an elegant space with hints of retro styling, go for a frameless mirror with facetted (or bevelled) edges or a striking scalloped edge.
-Our Art Deco range is the ideal complement to monochrome bathrooms with a nod to vintage styling that will look good in any home.
-Glamorous scalloped-edge mirrors (pictured) are a great way to add an eye-catching feature in your room, and look particularly striking against deep-coloured walls.
+Glamorous scalloped-edge mirrors are a great way to add an eye-catching feature in your room.
+They look particularly striking against deep-coloured walls.

 A wooden framed mirror is a classic option for any bathroom, evoking the spirit of handcrafted homewares of the past.
-Look for solid wood frames with simple detailing that adds a little character to your room – we love our Felton wood-framed mirrors for their warm oak tones and smooth lines.
+Look for solid wood frames with simple detailing that adds a little character to your room.

 Adding accessories is a final flourish that will help your heritage-inspired bathroom come to life.
 Begin by adding in a few functional items that nod to period style.
-Wall-mounted towel rails and hanging hooks are a helpful essential and will look best in brass or matt black finishes (black pairs particularly well with natural wood).
+Wall-mounted towel rails and hanging hooks are a helpful essential.
+They look best in brass or matt black finishes (black pairs particularly well with natural wood).
 Look for curved and white ceramic details that mirror the bathroom fixtures and tie the look together.